pydio/pydio-doc-admin-guide/2_getting_started/4_gui_customizer.md

 ---
 First of all, you need to enable the branding tool.
-To do so, please go to the administration dashboard, then to Users Features > GUI Options.
+To do so, please go to the administration dashboard, then to Users Features > Appearance.

 In the Main Options tab, make sure it's set like that:
 [:image-popup:2_getting_started/gui_configure.png]